DavidCruzGomez/PythonFinalProject/README.md

 ## Project Features:

 ### User Management:
-- **Registration**: Allows users to create an account by providing basic information.
+- 💼**Registration**: Allows users to create an account by providing basic information.
-- **Login**: Secure access to the system using credentials.
+- 🔒**Login**: Secure access to the system using credentials.
-- **Password Recovery**: Offers a process to recover passwords in case of loss.
+- 🔑**Password Recovery**: Offers a process to recover passwords in case of loss.

 ### Data Analysis Interface:
-- **Data Preview**: Displays a quick preview of the DataFrame related to impulse buying factors.
+- 📊**Data Preview**: Displays a quick preview of the DataFrame related to impulse buying factors.
-- **Descriptive Statistics**: Provides a statistical summary (mean, median, standard deviation, etc.).
+- 📈**Descriptive Statistics**: Provides a statistical summary (mean, median, standard deviation, etc.).
-- **Data Download**: Users can download the data file if it's not already available.
+- 📥**Data Download**: Users can download the data file if it's not already available.
-- **Data Preprocessing**: Tools for cleaning the DataFrame (handling missing values, removing duplicates, etc.).
+- 🛠️**Data Preprocessing**: Tools for cleaning the DataFrame (handling missing values, removing duplicates, etc.).

 ### Graph Visualization:
-- **Customizable Graphs**: Create customizable graphs based on the DataFrame.
+- 📉**Customizable Graphs**: Create customizable graphs based on the DataFrame.
-- **Graph Exporting**: Users can save the generated graphs in formats like PNG or JPG.
+- 🖼️**Graph Exporting**: Users can save the generated graphs in formats like PNG or JPG.

 ## Technologies Used:
 - **PySide6**: For creating the graphical user interface (GUI).